-Greek Mythology Link - by Carlos Parada, author of Genealogical Guide to Greek Mythology
+Document belonging to the Greek Mythology Link, a web site created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Ares

 "Most hateful to me are you of all gods on Olympus, for ever is strife dear to you and wars and fightings."
-[Zeus to Ares.
-Homer, Iliad 5.890]
+(Zeus to Ares.
+Homer, Iliad 5.890).

 Ares is the mighty but hated man-slaying god of war and warriors.
-This blood-stained homicide god is often followed in the fight by his sons Phobus 1 and Deimos [Terror and Fear, see below].
-But as standpoints are many, he has also been called 'Saviour of Cities', 'Defence of Olympus', 'Father of Victory', 'Ally of Themis', and 'Leader of Righteous Men'.
+This blood-stained homicide god is often followed in the fight by his sons Phobus 1 and Deimos (Terror and Fear, see below).
+But as standpoints are many, he has also been called "Saviour of Cities", "Defence of Olympus", "Father of Victory", "Ally of Themis", and "Leader of Righteous Men".

 Ares to forget

+As the Bronze Age of man approached, and men became oblivious, a new generation of gods was born: The MUSES and Apollo, to remind man of himself.
+Artemis, to remind him of the sacredness and purity of nature.
+Athena and the HORAE, to remind him of the virtues of order, industriousness and political sense.
+The gods honor Memory.
 But to assist the coming madness of man, his brutality, and his bloodthirst, came Ares, so that also wretches who delight in murder would not be altogether without consolation.
 For even coward deeds may seem feats of bravery thanks to this god.
 But he reminds men of nothing as he incites them to run riot, kill, burn, and rape, but submerges them in mud and blood, making them forget the beauties of heaven and earth.
 This misery is one of the many forms of oblivion.

 Hated by gods, wounded by men

-And since Ares 'regards no law'—barely distinguishing between fighting camps, and caring nothing for any of them—, he is hated, not only by men, but also by the gods.
+And since Ares "regards no law"—barely distinguishing between fighting camps, and caring nothing for any of them—he is hated, not only by men, but also by the gods.
 This is why Athena told Diomedes 2 in the battlefield:

 "Drive up, and do not stop to think 'This is the redoubtable War-god', but let him have it at short range.
 Look at the maniac over there!
 Do you know that only the other day that pestilential, double-dealing villain gave Hera and myself his word to fight against the Trojans and help the Argives?
 And now he has forgotten all he said and is fighting on the Trojan side."
-[Athena to Diomedes 2.
-Homer, Iliad 5.830]
+(Athena to Diomedes 2.
+Homer, Iliad 5.830).

 The first to be tried for murder

-It is told that Ares was first to be tried for murder, for having killed Halirrhothius, son of Poseidon.
-He had attempted to violate Alcippe 1, daughter of Ares, but was detected and killed by her father.
+It is told that Ares was the first to be tried for murder—for having killed Halirrhothius, son of Poseidon.
+The man had attempted to violate Alcippe 1, daughter of Ares, but was detected and killed by her father.
 Ares was then impeached by Poseidon and tried in the Areopagus (Hill of Ares) before the twelve gods, but was acquitted.
+In this same place, Orestes 2 was tried for killing his mother.

 Ares in prison

-It is also told that when the ALOADS [see Zeus] atacked heaven, they set Ossa on Olympus and Pelion on Ossa, threatening, by means of these mountains, to ascend up to heaven.
-In the course of this war the ALOADS put Ares in bonds.
+It is also told that when the ALOADS (see Zeus) atacked heaven, they set Ossa on Olympus and Pelion on Ossa, threatening, by means of these mountains, to ascend up to heaven.
+In the course of this war, the ALOADS put Ares in bonds.
 He lay bound for thirteen months in a brazen jar, but was later rescued by Hermes as his bonds were about to overpower him.

 Deimos and Phobus 1